Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_06_number_functions.rst.txt

    :answer_c: -3
    :answer_d: 3
    :correct: d
-   :feedback_a: Read the abs and round explanations again.
+   :feedback_a: Read the explanations about abs and round functions again.
    :feedback_b: The round function returns the closest integer.
    :feedback_c: The abs function returns the absolute value of a number, which is always greater than or equal to zero.
    :feedback_d: Correct!